microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 We'll learn how to fix that in just a moment.

-If you want to incorporate vision into an app you can access API programatically.
+If you want to incorporate vision into an app you can access API programmatically.
 Let's see how.

 ### VIDEO: Computer Vision via CLI